dwyl/image-classifier/README.md

 ### 2. Adding `LiveView` capabilities to our project

-As it stands,
+This will launch a super-powered process that establishes a websocket connection between the server and the browser.

-our project is not using `LiveView`.
+As it stands,,our project is not using `LiveView`.
 Let's fix this.

-In `lib/app_web/router.ex`,
-change the `scope "/"` to the following.
+In `lib/app_web/router.ex`, change the `scope "/"` to the following.

 ```elixir
   scope "/", AppWeb do